 On nostalgia, the digital sphere evolved from a space of creativity and innovation to today’s realistic reflection of us and our society.
 In the 1990s, after the end of the Cold War and the sense that humanity had gotten another chance to ‘get it right’, digital technology emerged as a strong supporter and bearer of hope.
 It remains to be seen if the utopian vision of the 1990s was misguided and naive.

-It certainly fueled the growth of a digital space from which entire societies benefited and still benefits from.
+It certainly fueled the growth of a digital space from which entire societies benefited and still benefit from.
 We saw it during the pandemic when digital networks helped keep societies running.
 Some benefited much more from this utopia, such as Big Tech companies that became more powerful than some countries combined.

 The ‘costs’ of fast digitalisation are well-known: the disintegration of the public debate; hate speech; increased cyber attacks, and the rest.
-While the cost/benefit debate of digital technologies will continue, I will remain nostalgic of the oft utopian, digital spirit of the 1990s.
+While the cost/benefit debate of digital technologies will continue, I will remain nostalgic of the of utopian, digital spirit of the 1990s.

 As for my nervousness, I was pleasantly surprised to find that my paper is still relevant today.
 Apart from the retro ICT terminology, the tripartite conceptual framing of the interplay between digital and diplomacy has remained valid after the quarter-century: